openhwgroup/cva6/docs/01_cva6_user/ip-xact/cva6_csr.rst

      - FRM
      - Floating-point rounding mode
      - read-write
-     - Floating\-point operations use either a static rounding mode encoded in the instruction, or a dynamic rounding mode held in ``frm``\.
-Rounding modes are encoded as shown in the enumerated value\.
-A value of 111 in the instruction’s \*rm\* field selects the dynamic rounding mode held in ``frm``\.
-If ``frm`` is set to an invalid value \(101–111\), any subsequent attempt to execute a floating\-point operation with a dynamic rounding mode will raise an illegal instruction exception\.
-Some instructions, including widening conversions, have the \*rm\* field but are nevertheless unaffected by the rounding mode; software should set their \*rm\* field to RNE \(000\)\.  ``Enumerated Values``( "RNE" :0)( "RTZ" :1)( "RDN" :2)( "RUP" :3)( "RMM" :4)( "INVALID_5" :5)( "INVALID_6" :6)( "DYN" :7)'\n'
+     - Floating-point operations use either a static rounding mode encoded in the instruction, or a dynamic rounding mode held in ``frm``.
+Rounding modes are encoded as shown in the enumerated value.
+A value of 111 in the instruction’s *rm* field selects the dynamic rounding mode held in ``frm``.
+If ``frm`` is set to an invalid value \(101–111\), any subsequent attempt to execute a floating-point operation with a dynamic rounding mode will raise an illegal instruction exception.
+Some instructions, including widening conversions, have the *rm* field but are nevertheless unaffected by the rounding mode; software should set their *rm* field to RNE \(000\).  ``Enumerated Values`` ( "RNE" :0)( "RTZ" :1)( "RDN" :2)( "RUP" :3)( "RMM" :4)( "INVALID_5" :5)( "INVALID_6" :6)( "DYN" :7).
    * - 4
      - NV
      - Invalid operation
      - read-write
-     - The accrued exception flags indicate the exception conditions that have arisen on any floating\-point arithmetic instruction since the field was last reset by software\.
-The base RISC\-V ISA does not support generating a trap on the setting of a floating\-point exception flag\.
+     - The accrued exception flags indicate the exception conditions that have arisen on any floating-point arithmetic instruction since the field was last reset by software.
+The base RISC-V ISA does not support generating a trap on the setting of a floating-point exception flag.
    * - 3
      - DZ
      - Divide by zero
      - read-write
-     - The accrued exception flags indicate the exception conditions that have arisen on any floating\-point arithmetic instruction since the field was last reset by software\.
-The base RISC\-V ISA does not support generating a trap on the setting of a floating\-point exception flag\.
+     - The accrued exception flags indicate the exception conditions that have arisen on any floating-point arithmetic instruction since the field was last reset by software.
+The base RISC-V ISA does not support generating a trap on the setting of a floating-point exception flag.
    * - 2
      - OF
      - Overflow
      - read-write
-     - The accrued exception flags indicate the exception conditions that have arisen on any floating\-point arithmetic instruction since the field was last reset by software\.
-The base RISC\-V ISA does not support generating a trap on the setting of a floating\-point exception flag\.
+     - The accrued exception flags indicate the exception conditions that have arisen on any floating-point arithmetic instruction since the field was last reset by software.
+The base RISC-V ISA does not support generating a trap on the setting of a floating-point exception flag.
    * - 1
      - UF
      - Underflow
      - read-write
-     - The accrued exception flags indicate the exception conditions that have arisen on any floating\-point arithmetic instruction since the field was last reset by software\.
-The base RISC\-V ISA does not support generating a trap on the setting of a floating\-point exception flag\.
+     - The accrued exception flags indicate the exception conditions that have arisen on any floating-point arithmetic instruction since the field was last reset by software.
+The base RISC-V ISA does not support generating a trap on the setting of a floating-point exception flag.
    * - 0
      - NX
      - Inexact
      - read-write
-     - The accrued exception flags indicate the exception conditions that have arisen on any floating\-point arithmetic instruction since the field was last reset by software\.
-The base RISC\-V ISA does not support generating a trap on the setting of a floating\-point exception flag\.
+     - The accrued exception flags indicate the exception conditions that have arisen on any floating-point arithmetic instruction since the field was last reset by software.
+The base RISC-V ISA does not support generating a trap on the setting of a floating-point exception flag.

 Supervisor Status Register
 --------------------------